ycfreeman/ycfreeman.com/_posts/2016-04-09-website-now-on-github-pages.md

 What I need:

 - a website
-- or just a page to serve as the main page for my domain name
+- a page to serve as the main page for my domain name
 - a hub to link to all my wordpress plugin projects
 - and a few website projects
 - something a little easier than handcrafting htmls by hand